donajialej/Notes/journal_2021.md

 - Myokit tutorial for the simple case
 - extend the version to stochastic version with variable V

 Today __March 2nd__ I'll run the myokit tutorial w/Jupyter notebooks that Michael sent me.
+I continue with the tutorial on  __March 3th, March 4th__.
 - _Introduction_ ~~DONE~~
     Simple two-gate Hogdkin-Huxley model to describe channel kinetics, and an Ohmic term to describe the driving force: $$I(V, t) = g_\text{max} \cdot a(V, t) \cdot r(V, t) \cdot (V - E)$$ Here $g_\text{max}$ is the maximum conductance, determined by the number of channels and the conductance per channel, but assumed constant for this tutorial.